 - Strains and sprains.
 Shoulder strains involve any injuries to the muscle or tendons surrounding the joint.
-Sprains involve the ligaments in the joint, and they can occur in either the top or lower half of the joint.
+Sprains involve the ligaments in the joint.
+They can occur in either the top or lower half of the joint.

 - Shoulder bursitis.
-An inflamed bursa (a closed, fluid-filled sac that helps reduce friction between tissues in the body) in the shoulder can occur due to swelling and redness.
+An inflamed bursa (a fluid-filled sac that reduces friction between tissues in the body) in the shoulder can occur due to swelling and redness.

 - Rotator cuff injury.
 This type of injury causes a dull ache in the shoulder, which worsens by sleeping on the affected side.

 - Frozen shoulder.
 Best known for stiffness and pain in the shoulder joint.
-Frozen shoulder occurs when connective tissue thickens and tightens around the joint.
+This occurs when connective tissues thicken and tighten around the joint.

-Regardless of pain severity, it is always encouraged that patients seek medical attention.
-Additionally, any of these conditions can lead to further complications and pain.
+Overall, it is always encouraged that patients seek medical attention.

 What is Shoulder Bursitis?

-First, we’ll define bursitis.
-Bursitis is when the bursae – small, fluid-filled sacs that are located near the joints – become inflamed.
+First, let’s define bursitis.
+Bursitis is when the bursae – small, fluid-filled sacs located near the joints – become inflamed.
 These sacs act as cushions in the joints to prevent muscles, bones, and tendons from rubbing against each other.
-When the bursae become irritated, the area will become inflamed and enlarge, bringing more attention, namely pain, to that area.
+When the bursae are irritated, the affected area becomes inflamed and sore.

-So, when a patient experiences bursitis in the shoulder, they will notice loss of movement in that shoulder, along with pain and inflammation.
-Loss of movement is the result of there being less space for the muscles and tendons to move around.
+So, when a patient experiences bursitis in the shoulder, they notice a reduced range in motion, along with pain and inflammation.
+Loss of movement results from there being less space for the muscles and tendons to move around.
 The pain can worsen as well, especially when lying on the affected shoulder, or if the shoulder is kept still for a long time.
-The most common, and affected, area for shoulder bursitis is the tip of the shoulder, which allows smooth movement when the arm is raised above the head.
+The most common area affected is the tip of the shoulder.
+The tip allows us to move the arm up and over our head.

 Shoulder bursitis can result from an injury, overuse of the joint, or chronic conditions such as rheumatoid arthritis.
 Key symptoms to watch for include:

-- Pain around the outside or tip of the shoulder.
+- Soreness around the outside or tip of the shoulder